 Pruning your trees can protect your property, improve the structure of your trees, and improve the aesthetics of your view.
 Pruning is primarily for your benefit.
-BUT it must be done with consideration for the tree.
-Gunnison arborists are trained in how to properly prune trees to achieve your goals as the property owner, while making sure that the health of the tree is also a priority.
+BUT it must be done with careful consideration for the tree.
+Gunnison arborists are trained to properly prune trees to achieve your goals as the property owner, while making sure that the health of the tree is also a priority.

 Our arborists follow the ANSI A300 guidelines for proper pruning.